 The most powerful configuration combines classic BM25 ranking with vector re-ranking:

-This way, you benefit from exact keyword matches and semantic similarity.
+This allows you to benefit from exact keyword matches and semantic similarity.

 Use Cases